timhagn/gatsby-background-image/packages/gbimage-bridge/README.md

 images & remaining fields needed.
 You can of course use the result of the function for the classic `gatsby-image` as well!

+## Contributing

+Everyone is more than welcome to contribute to this little package!
+Docs, Reviews, Testing, Code - whatever you want to add, just go for it : ).
+So have a look at our [CONTRIBUTING](https://github.com/timhagn/gatsby-background-image/blob/main/CONTRIBUTING.md) file and give it a go.
+Thanks in advance!